d-rug/intro_gis_in_r/README.md

 # Intro to GIS in R

+## Workshop Description

-An introduction to doing Geographic Information Science in R. This workshop is (roughly speaking) the R version of [Next Steps in QGIS][ns_qgis].
-We will be covering:
+Intro to GIS in R is a workshop designed to get you started doing Geographic Information Science (GIS) in R. It is, roughly speaking, the R version of [Next Steps in QGIS][ns_qgis].
+We will cover setting up R for GIS, getting data in and out of R, data transformation, filtering, and geoprocessing tools, as well as some basic mapping.

-  - The tools R has to to geospatial work
-  - Importing (reading) data into R
-  - Basic plotting
-  - (re)Projecting data
-  - Filtering data
-  - Regular and Spatial Joins
-  - Geoprocessing Tools
-  - Raster Math
-  - Exporting (writing) data

 This workshop assumes you have some experience with R. If you are new to R or would like to brush up on your skills, the [DataLab R Basics Reader][rbasics] is